 - Right-click a virtual machine in the inventory and select Edit Settings.

-- On the Virtual Hardware tab, add a new network adapter.
+- On the Virtual Hardware tab, click the Add New Device button.

 The new serial port appears at the bottom of the device list.